 3. 2010 Estate Tax Tax Exclusion: Repealed ($5,000,000 or carryover basis).

 4. Marital Deduction for Transfers to U.S. Spouse: Unlimited.

 7. Federal Legislation.
-In 2005, Congress introduced several bills repealing the Federal Estate Tax and replacing it with a capital gains tax, only to be derailed by hurricane Katrina.
-It is likely that instead of total repeal, the Unified Credit could be increased to anywhere between $3,000,000 and $5,000,000.
+By failing to act, the estate tax is repealed for persons dying in 2010, but don’t expect it to last.
+We are still waiting for Congress to enact permanent estate tax legislation.
+Topics include repealing the Federal Estate Tax and replacing it with a capital gains tax, portability, or instead of total repeal, the Unified Credit could be increased to anywhere between $3,000,000 and $5,000,000.

 9. Family Entities.
 The Internal Revenue Service continues to attack family entities that fail to adhere to respect the corporate form.
 These guidelines are similar to the requirements of operating in the corporate form, i.e., the parties must have a legitimate business purpose, not commingle personal assets/obligations with the business, file the appropriate income tax returns, ensure all intra-family transactions are fair and reasonable, keep accurate books and records, and obtain third-party appraisals to support any discounts taken.